BentBr/rusty_dev_tool/README.md

 - Adding more and basic tests (WIP)
 - Adding support for environments (shelling into remote k8s setups)
 - Removing the command list hashmap (as it doubles the registry).
 Add command descriptions to Executors
-- Adding support for completions on terminals
 - Adding support for windows... (maybe).
-Dunno what works atm and what not ;)
+Dunno what works atm and what not ;) \
+  Known things that will break:
   - Colours in terminal
-  - fetching the correct console
+  - fetching the correct console (so no exec works)
-- Adding a check to run via current terminal and not always sh(sh, bash, zsh, fish, powershell, cmd)
+  - auto-complete generation
 - Update the logic and fields for custom commands:
   - command alias in toml node
   - command as is
   - description additional (refactor with the registry)
+- ~~Adding a check to run via current terminal and not always sh(sh, bash, zsh, fish, PowerShell, cmd)~~ ✅
+- ~~Adding support for auto completions on terminals~~ ✅
 - ~~Sorting of all commands for help menu~~ ✅
 - ~~Adding some generic db connection option(s)~~ ✅
 - ~~Adding docker build alias for local Dockerfile (to only build the image)~~ ✅